André Breton: Breton as a collector

 Breton was an avid collector of art, ethnographic material, and unusual trinkets.
 He was particularly interested in materials from the northwest coast of North America.
-During a financial crisis, he experienced in 1931, most of his collection (along with that of his friend Paul Éluard) was auctioned.
+Due to personal financial difficulties, in 1931, he had to auction off most of his collection (along with that of his friend Paul Éluard).
 He subsequently rebuilt the collection in his studio and home at 42 rue Fontaine.
 The collection grew to over 5,300 items: modern paintings, drawings, sculptures, photographs, books, art catalogs, journals, manuscripts, and works of popular and Oceanic art.

 French anthropologist Claude Lévi-Strauss endorsed Breton's skill in authentication based on their time together in 1940s New York.

 After Breton's death on 28 September 1966, his third wife, Elisa, and his daughter, Aube, allowed students and researchers access to his archive and collection.
 After thirty-six years, when attempts to establish a surrealist foundation to protect the collection were opposed, the collection was auctioned by Calmels Cohen at Drouot-Richelieu.
 A wall of the apartment is preserved at the Centre Georges Pompidou.